akolatch/Todo-Demo-Solution/README.md

 ###### GET: `'/todo'`

-Body: none
+Return:

+- Status: 200
-Returns: a list of all todos
+- Data: Array of all todos in the db

 ```javascript
 [